gratifyguy/botkit-mock/README.md

 ### Testing Controllers ###

-Let's say you have a controller that looks something like this:
+Assuming you have a controller written like below:

 ```javascript
 module.exports = function(controller) {